ShinoharaTa/nostr-key-value/README.md

   - author: `npub` string type (required)
   - tableName: string type (required)
   - options: array of type KeyValueArray (required), * length: 0 OK
-  - items: Array of the KeyValueArray type (required), * length: 0 OK
+  - values: Array of the KeyValueArray type (required), * length: 0 OK
 - Return value
   - JSON object or null
   - If there is no matching table, the response will be null.